GUEST WON’T LEAVE HOUSE FLORIDA

 - “Rental agreement” means any written agreement, including amendments or addenda, or oral agreement for a duration of less than 1 year, providing for use and occupancy of premises.

-An Unlawful Detainer action in Florida is a lawsuit that is filed requesting another person be ordered to leave your property by the Court.
+An Unlawful Detainer is a Florida lawsuit where it is requested that the court order the removal of an unauthorized occupant(s) from real property and for the rightful owner to be placed back in possession thereof.
 Although similar to an Eviction proceeding, there is NO Landlord-Tenant relationship between the parties.
 For example, there is no agreement to pay rent, either verbal or in writing.
 If there is an agreement to pay rent, an Eviction lawsuit should be considered.

-In Florida, an Unlawful Detainer is filed in County Court pursuant to Florida Statute Chapter 82 and the owner of the property is entitled to a summary procedure which is a shortened time-frame for the lawsuit proceeding.
-Therefore, all defenses of law or fact shall be contained in the defendant’s answer which shall be filed within 5 days after service of process.
+In Florida, an Unlawful Detainer is filed in the county court where the real property is located pursuant to Florida Statutes, Chapter 82.
+The owner of the property is entitled to a summary procedure which is a shortened time-frame for the lawsuit proceeding.
+Therefore, all defenses of law or fact shall be contained in the defendant’s answer, which shall be filed within 5 days after service of process of the lawsuit.
 As for if you can lock out the person?
-The Answer is NO. We will address this issue and the consequences in an upcoming blog.
+The law says NO. We will address this issue and the consequences in an upcoming blog.

-The experienced and knowledgeable Unlawful Detainer Attorneys at The Law Office of Ryan S. Shipp, PLLC are here to help you with all of your Unlawful Detainer, Eviction, and Ejectment needs.
+The experienced and knowledgeable Unlawful Detainer Attorneys at The Law Office of Ryan S. Shipp, PLLC are here to help you with all of your Unlawful Detainer, Evictions, and Ejectment needs.
 Don’t go through this process alone.
-Call us today @ 561699.0399 or set-up an appointment to visit our Lantana Florida office location.
+Call us today @ 561.699.0399 or set-up an appointment to visit our Lantana Florida office location.

 how do i get someone out of my house legally,